Driven to Write (with little thought for his own safety) addresses the big one.

-Time and stylistic tide wait for no man, but they have had the effect of lending the S-Type, if not necessarily a charm it lacked at the turn of the millennium, then at least sufficient clarity to see what was intended and how it was executed.
+The 1998 Jaguar S-Type is a car that enjoyed the briefest of critical honeymoons before entering the realm of pastiche.
+But time and stylistic tide wait for no man, and if they haven’t quite had the effect of lending the S-Type a charm it most assuredly lacked at the turn of the millennium, then perhaps sufficient clarity will allow us to review the design intent and its execution.

 The lower light-catching body crease employs a very slight wedge shape which lends the sheer sides some much needed dynamism.
-(That rubbing strip is a disgrace) Even the difficult A-pillar junction is competently handled – watch and learn Mercedes-Benz.
+Even the difficult A-pillar junction is competently handled – watch and learn Mercedes-Benz.
 But as we move to the car’s extremities, it all starts to unravel.

 With sufficient conviction in its execution, the Mark 2 inspired nose treatment might have worked.
 However, the shallow mounting of the Mark 2-influenced grille, itself an unfinished looking device which was clearly intended to be a modernist take of its earlier iteration, ensures the effect is one of parody, rather than homage.
 The grille was hastily restyled in 2002, the same time as those detestable rubbing strips were expunged.
 Additionally, the shutline management at the nose leaves a good deal to be desired.

 For the retro nose treatment to have been convincing, it needed to be supported by an equally nostalgic rear.
 Here, X200 falls apart entirely.
 Firstly, when you look at a Lyons-era Jaguar, you’ll find the rear tapers noticeably, lending his designs a grace and athleticism their sheer sides would otherwise have denied them.
 Here, no such thing occurred, so from the rear three quarters, the car appears flabby, limp and under-resolved.